A128K21/MineShield-Proxy/README.md

   The proxy pings the target servers in every second and keeps it's cache up to date.

 - **Persistent IP state:**
-  Blocked and trusted IP information is stored in a SQLite database so bans survive restarts.
+  Blocked and trusted IP information is stored in a SQLite database.

 ## Flowchart